carneybill/carneybill.github.io/content/blog/leverage.md

 ---
-title: "Maximizing Content ROI: How to Turn One Piece into Five"
+title: "Maximizing Content ROI: How to Leverage an Artifact"
 subtitle: "Leverage"
 excerpt: "Repurposing content is a savvy strategy to maximize your content marketing efforts."
 date: 2023-11-01